Boy-Scoutz 'n the Hood: Plot

 Bart and Milhouse find $20 that Homer lost and order a Super Squishee made entirely of syrup from Apu at the Kwik-E-Mart.
 With their senses reeling from the high sugar content, they spend the rest of the money on a wild night out on the town.
 The next morning, Bart wakes up with a hangover, not remembering the previous night's events.
 Bart soon discovers, to his horror, he joined the Junior Campers during his revelry.

 Bart plans to quit the group as soon as possible; however, he decides to give it a chance after learning that Junior Campers can be excused from pop quizzes to go to their meetings.
 When Bart learns that Junior Campers are allowed to own pocket knives, he continues attending meetings.
 Homer mocks Bart relentlessly for continuing to be a Junior Camper.
 When a father-son rafting trip is planned, neither Bart nor Homer wish to go together.
 To his and Bart's annoyance, Homer inadvertently agrees to accompany Bart.
 A boy whose father is in prison has "celebrity dad" Ernest Borgnine accompany him.
 On the rafting trip, Homer is distressed when he learns that he and Bart will share a raft with Ned and his son Rod.

 When Homer loses the map after folding it into a makeshift hat that blows away, they paddle the wrong way and find themselves lost at sea, thanks to Homer believing the current will take them back to land.
-Homer continues to make the situation difficult by eating most of the rations of food they have, using their water to wash his socks, throwing Rod's Walkman into the sea when it stops working and accidentally shooting down a rescue plane with a flare gun.
+Homer continues to make their situation difficult by eating most of the rations of food they have, using their water to wash his socks, throwing Rod's Walkman into the sea when it stops working and accidentally shooting down a rescue plane with a flare gun.
 They are stranded with little food or water for several days.
-The raft springs a leak after Homer accidentally drops a Swiss army knife he was intending to gift to Bart.
+The raft springs a leak after Homer accidentally drops a Swiss army knife (which he stole from Ernest Borgnine) he was intending to gift to Bart.
 All seems lost, but Homer smells the scent of a Krusty Burger on an offshore oil rig.
 They sail to the Krusty Burger, which is about to go out of business due to a lack of attendance; Homer places a large order, saving the Krusty Burger's business and the castaways.
 Bart is proud of his father after the rafting party survives their ordeal.

 Meanwhile, the rest of the campers (and Borgnine) are getting ready to play a song around the campfire.
 Just as Borgnine begins the song, he is attacked from behind by a mysterious figure lurking in the shadows.